thcantero/robot_learning_2025/hw2/hw2.md

-# HW: Making a Generalist Robotics Policy
+# HW2: Making a Generalist Robotics Policy

 A Generalist Robtoics Policy (GRP) is made up from a modified [vision transformer](https://arxiv.org/abs/2010.11929).
 A vision transfer is a modified version of a transformer that is designed to process images instead of text.
-In order for a transformer to process images the images need to be sliced up into patches that can be tokenized.
+For a transformer to process images the images need to be sliced up into patches that can be tokenized.

 You can complete the homework by addressing the todos in [mini-grp.py](mini-grp.py)